Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 <!--
  -->

-	    which tells okular to stick with a single even if invoked with new location.
+    The above tells okular to stick with a single frame even if invoked with new location.
     also `%n` is the line number in the source tex-file given by `%b`.

     No adaption but a hint:
     LaTeX-->xxx-->"Browse Options" then select:
     "Tex command"-->"Latex view"
     Here the default is `latex` but if you run, it is `pdflatex`.
     This really makes a difference (bounding box of graphics).

     - `auctex-latexmk` to access `latexmk`
     - `math-symbol-lists` to access math symbols of latex
     - `lsp-latex` which needs an lsp server TBD: install
     - `lsp-treemacs`
     - `go-mode` for go.

 <!--
 - `autoconf`, `automake`, `libtool`